Tbrennan6/IcelandicNow/blog/2024-03-29_conditionals.md

 2. Ef ég **væri** milljónamæringur **myndi** ég kaupa allt. - (If I were a millionaire, I would buy everything.)
 3. Ef ég **segði** þér sannleikinn **þyrfti** ég að drepa þig. - (If I told you the truth, I would have to kill you.)

 I am not a dog nor a millionaire, so Examples 1 and 2 are hypothetical, so they are conditional unreal.
-Since me telling you the truth is also something that hasn't happened yet and may never happen, it is hypothetical and also an example of conditional unreal, too.
+Since me telling you the truth hasn't happened yet and may never happen, it is hypothetical and an example of the conditional unreal, too.

 ## Subjunctive instead of if
-Icelandic adds an extra level of complexity; Instead of using *if*, a simple subjunctive verb can be used.
+Icelandic adds an extra layer of complexity: instead of using *if*, a simple subjunctive verb can be used.

 With a conditional realis, the conclusion stays indicative.